cmvandrevala/more-than-equations/content/Computer Science/Labs/I Get the Point.md

 ## 📋 Dev Notes

-There might be other methods that you want to implement to help you test this class like pretty print or a getter for the x and y coordinates.
+There might be other methods that you want to implement to help you test this class like pretty print or a getter for the $x$ and $y$ coordinates.
 Feel free to implement those methods as needed.

 ## 🖥️ Example Output